"LET CHILDREN STUDY" SCHOLARSHIPS FOR ORPHAN AND VULNERABLE CHILDREN N MEKI, ETHIOPIA

 SCHOOL ENROLLMENT: AN ESSENTIAL REQUIREMENT TO BECOME BENEFICIARY OF THE "LET CHILDREN STUDY PROGRAM"

-Enrollment, regular school attendance, and the submission of grades twice a week to our social workers is mandatory to be part of this program.
-However there can be exceptions due to age or disability.
-Non-compliance of the mandatory requirements will immediately put an end to the beneficiary status of the child.
+Enrollment, regular school attendance, and the submission of grades twice a year to our social workers is mandatory to be part of this program.
+Non-compliance of the mandatory requirements will put an end to the beneficiary status of the child.

 Most of the beneficiaries attend public schools whose costs are covered by the Pablo Horstmann Foundation.
 However, in 2019, 14 children received scholarships from private schools.